twrensch/polyscheme/README.md

 - NULL type for the null value (#n or '())
 - BOOLEAN type for true (#t) or false (#f) values.

+Types can be used to associate procedure implementations with a type of object by defining a method with `defm`.
+The type acts as an environment that is used just before the global environment when looking up procedures to execute.
+The type used in a multi-argument call is the type of the first argument.
+For example, in

+    (+ "one" x)

-Types are a first type of object and can be used to associate procedure implementations with a type using `defm` (define method).
+The type of `"one"` (which is STRING) is used to look up the procedure associated with `+`.

 Currently there's no support in polyscheme for creating new types directly in Lisp code, though it can be done in Java.
 This is the number one *to do* item.